KwamzCodes/System-Dashboard-PS/README.md

 ![Image 08-08-2025 at 18.40.jpeg](Screenshots/Image_08-08-2025_at_18.40.jpeg)

 - The final part is the summary menu which shows you want you have done so far.
-I was okay with it and clicked on **“Finish”**
+Review your selections and click **“Finish”**

 ![Image 08-08-2025 at 18.40 (1).jpeg](Screenshots/Image_08-08-2025_at_18.40_(1).jpeg)

-In my task creation, I wasn't  given an option to set a time interval for the task to be repeated.
-So I after creating the task, I located the file and navigated to the Trigger section on the top panel.
-In the Trigger menu I clicked on Edit.
-It opened a menu as shown in the image below:
+In your task creation, you will not be given an option to set a time interval for the task to be repeated.
+So after creating the task, locate the file and navigate to the Trigger section on the top panel.
+In the Trigger menu, click on Edit.
+It will open a menu as shown in the image below:

 ![Image 08-08-2025 at 18.52.jpeg](Screenshots/Image_08-08-2025_at_18.52.jpeg)

-I checked “Repeat task every” and set it 15mins.
-This means my script will run every 15 mins.
+Check “Repeat task every” and set it 15mins.
+This means your script will run every 15 mins.

 ### Testing

-Now to see if the task I created was successfully working, i had to manually run the task.
+Now to see if the task you created was successfully working, you will have to manually run the task.

-I located my file and clicked “Run” in the actions panel on the right side.
+Locate your file and click “Run” in the actions panel on the right side.

 ![Image 08-08-2025 at 18.55.jpeg](Screenshots/Image_08-08-2025_at_18.55.jpeg)

-My script run successfully as expected!!

 ### FINAL RESULT